AGCoL

 1. Introduction

-SyMAP is a system for computing, displaying, and analyzing syntenic alignments between medium-to-high divergent eukaryotic genomes.
-Recent changes have improved its performance for less divergent eukaryotic genomes (use Cluster Hit Algo2).
+SyMAP is a system for computing, displaying, and analyzing syntenic alignments between divergent eukaryotic genomes.
+It is designed for the comparison of a few genomes at a time (i.e. 2-4) where synteny is computed between each pair.
 Its features include the following:

 • Compute